gautamdhameja/substrate-validator-set/docs/local-network-setup.md

 ### Step 6

 Now make an extrinsic call from `Charlie` account - `Session - set_keys`.
 Use the string obtained in Step 5 above in the `keys: NodeTemplateRuntimeOpaqueSessionKeys` input.
-Enter the same value if you see multiple input fields grouped under keys (aura, grandpa, imonline).
+You'd have got a big string from the last step.
+First remove the `0x` from the beginning.
+Then divide that remaining bigger string into equal parts of 32 bytes each.
+Prefix `0x` to each of these strings and then enter them in the input fields for each of the keys (aura, grandpa, imonline).
 Put `0x` in the `proof` input.

 <br />